steveklabnik/steveklabnik.com/src/pages/writing/memory-safety-is-a-red-herring.md

 undefined behavior, and it does also consider it an error, the consequences are very different.
 You don't get time travel.
 You get 998 instead of 1,000.

+(After publication, Edoardo Spadolini reached out to me and we had a productive conversation about the above paragraph: while my overall point here is still valid, there are slightly more serious consequences to UB in a Go program than slightly incorrect sums.
+For example, torn writes to a slice can lead to serious consequences, and there are other ways to write code that exploits UB to be actively malicious, such as a function with the signature `func Cast[T any](addr uintptr) *T` that works.
+However, it's also worth mentioning that Go ships with a race detector, available by simply passing `-race`.
+For some interesting usage of this at scale, check out [this post by Uber](https://www.uber.com/blog/dynamic-data-race-detection-in-go-code/).
+At the end of the day, this is still very different than the "your whole program is invalid" style of issues you can end up with in C or C++, I am slightly underselling the danger above.)

 Go also provides [an unsafe package](https://go.dev/ref/spec#Package_unsafe):

 > The built-in package unsafe, known to the compiler and accessible through the